Job Search Masterclass Managing the Job Search Process

 The Strategy

 Top professionals do not ask, "How much does this role pay?"
 They ask, "How much money is this problem costing?"
-You must find the Bleed Rate—the exact money or operational loss the company faces every month this job is empty or done poorly.
-By finding the cost of doing nothing, you set the minimum value for yourself.
+You must find the Bleed Rate: the exact money or operational loss the company faces every month this job is empty or done poorly.
+Finding the cost of doing nothing sets the minimum value for yourself.

 The Drill